cloudmesh-community/hid-sp18-507/tutorial/README.md

 ## Pre-set-up

-1. Update package index: `sudo apt-get update`
+First, update package index: `sudo apt-get update`
-2. Install Docker
+Second, install Docker

  - Docker installation steps are available in the Docker Section of the handbook as well as the [Docker Installation Documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) published by Docker.

-3. (Optional) Set up virtual environment
+Optional: Set up virtual environment

  - The user has the option of setting up a virtual environment prior to setting up the Openchain server.
 We recommend using `pyenv` or `virtualenv` to set up a specific python environment.
 Information on installing and using a virtual environment is available on [Pyenv's Git Page](https://github.com/pyenv/pyenv "pyenv") and [Virtualenv's documentation site](https://virtualenv.pypa.io/en/stable/ "Virtualenv").

-4. Install docker-compose for Python: `pip install docker-compose`
+Finally, install docker-compose for Python: `pip install docker-compose`

 ## Installing, Setting Up, and Configuring an Openchain Server